 4. Keep It Predictable

 Usability is all about knowing what to expect!
-If items aren’t in the same place that they are on other sites, there needs to be a really good reason that things are different.
+If items aren’t in the same place that they are on other sites, there needs to be an excellent reason that things are different.

 5. Keep It Responsive